The Harsh Reality of Home Security Systems & Their Response Times

 It’s unsustainable.
 Something had to give.

-And something did give: authorities have stopped responding.
+And something did give.
+Authorities have stopped responding.

-The situation is even more dire for those in cities with one million or more.
-80% of surveyed departments can’t guarantee or definitely will not respond.
+The situation is even worse for those in cities with one million or more.
+Out of these city’s departments, 80% can’t guarantee or definitely will not respond.
 Places like San Jose, Detroit, Seattle, Las Vegas, Milwaukee, and San Francisco all have an official no-response policy.
 Learn about your city’s alarm response policy here.

-False alarms has made security systems virtually worthless during a burglary.
+False alarms have made security systems virtually worthless during a burglary.
 But there is a solution that does work.

-Non-verified vs. Verified Crimes
+Non-Verified vs. Verified Crimes

 However, if the home security company can verify that a crime is in progress, then law enforcement will respond accordingly.
-This verification typically requires human eyes on the scene before contacting the authorities.
-It’s been shown to reduce false alarms by 95% while significantly decreasing the average response time.
+This verification typically requires eyes on the scene before contacting the authorities.
+Verification reduces false alarms by 95% while significantly decreasing the average response time.

-The ideal solution?
+The ideal security solution?

 - Quickly weed out false threats such as pets, visitors, animals, and deliveries.